-Typically, the mission of strategy and innovation consultants is to grow a client’s business by doing the right things, smarter.
+The mission of strategy and innovation consultants is to grow a client’s business by doing the right things, smarter.
 Growing a business usually follows a rock-paper-scissor life cycle, i.e. moving from niche inception to market domination.
 Doing the right things smarter means excelling in complex problem solving, which requires the right mental models to combine a deep business, tech and human understanding as well as having the humility to acknowledge the so-called unknown unknowns.
-Part 1 of this post series explores why complex problem solving is quite difficult, while part 2 describes techniques to get better at it.
+Part one of this post series explores the nature of complex problem solving, while part two outlines techniques to get better at it.

 Solving for effectiveness vs solving for efficiency